digicademy/cobj_xpath/Documentation/Tutorials/FluidtemplateXpathXslt/Index.rst

   we can display the according tale to the toc item that was clicked (basically the same as a "single view")

-- So basically we have a "listview" (author, title, table of contents) and a "singleview" (author, title, single story).
+- We have a "listview" (author, title, table of contents) and a "singleview" (author, title, single story).
 This should be doable with a combination of a <f:if> Fluid condition and a TypoScript condition.
 As a trigger for list- and singleview we will use a custom